Pla Ra – Thailand’s fermented fish condiment

 Different types of Pla Ra

-There are at least three different types of Pla Ra sauce produced in Thailand.
+At least three different types of Pla Ra sauce are produced in Thailand.
 Pla Ra with snakehead from the Central provinces is yellow with soft fish meat and a less intensive smell.
-Pla Ra with Giant Gourami from Isan is often dark with an intensive smell.
-And Pla Ra Sot is salty with a bit of sour taste from lactic acid.
-And there are also a variety of fermented fish sauces with chilies now on the market, which are produced industrially.
+Pla Ra with Giant Gourami from Isan is often dark and has an intense aroma.
+Pla Ra Sot is salty and has a bit of a sour taste from lactic acid.
+There are also a variety of fermented fish sauces with chilies now on the market, which are produced industrially.

 How to produce Pla Ra in Isan province

-In order not to confuse the different types of Pla Ra, we will only describe typical Pla Ra-production in the Isan area.
+To avoid confusing the different types of Pla Ra, we will only describe typical Pla Ra production in the Isan area.

-As mentioned earlier before, white meat fish (Giant Gourami, mud carp, Tilapia, and others) of various sizes will be used.
-They are in average between 15 and 30 cm long, will be washed, descaled and all fins removed.
-Thereafter the head will be cut off behind the gill cover and the fish be gutted.
-Afterwards the fish body is cut into 10 cm wide chunks.
+As mentioned, white meat fish (Giant Gourami, mud carp, Tilapia, and others) of various sizes will be used.
+They are, on average, between 15 and 30 cm long and will be washed, descaled, and all fins removed.
+After that, the head will be cut off behind the gill cover, and the fish will be gutted.
+Afterward, the fish body is cut into 10 cm wide chunks.
 The inner body cavities of these fish chunks have to be cleaned.
-This has to be done in such a way, that no kidney parts remain around the spine.
+This must be done so that no kidney parts remain around the spine.
 And – all dark skin inside the cavity is completely removed.
-Kidney and its parts and dark skin will give an unpleasant smell after fermentation.
+The kidney, its parts, and dark skin will give an unpleasant smell after fermentation.

 After proper cleaning, the fish parts are mixed with lots of rock salt, which was crushed in a mortar before.
-These salted chunks are now pressed by hand, so that water can rinse off, and stacked in an earthen pot.
-They should be compressed by hand, so that they are tightly stacked.
-All remaining rock salt and brine is put on to the fish stack, until it is completely covered.
-This pot is left in an open, shady place, just covered by an earthen lid.
+These salted chunks are now pressed by hand so water can rinse off and stacked in an earthen pot.
+They should be compressed by hand so that they are tightly stacked.
+All remaining rock salt and brine are put onto the fish stack until completely covered.
+This pot is left in an open, shady place covered by an earthen lid.

 Further processing and fermentation

 About one week later, all fish pieces are removed from the pot.
-They are slightly pressed by hand and the pot cleaned with water.
+They are slightly pressed by hand, and the pot is cleaned with water.
 Then, they are salted again and liberally dusted with rice bran, which improves fermentation and adds the typical aroma.
-The pot is covered again and left alone for such a time as the farmer finds fit for his taste.
+The pot is covered again and left alone for as long as the farmer finds fit for his taste.

-Minimum fermentation time is one week for light aromas preferred by restaurants.
-But this can be extended to up to one year for a strong smelling.
-Such dark Pla Ra sauce is the right choice for the hard-sotten fermented fish connoisseur.
-A fermentation period between 3-5 months is preferred by most Pla Ra makers.
+The minimum fermentation time is one week for light aromas, which restaurants prefer.
+But this can be extended to up to one year for a pungent smell.
+Such dark Pla Ra sauce is the right choice for the connoisseur of hard-sotten fermented fish.
+Most Pla Ra makers prefer a fermentation period between 3-5 months.

-But for such a period of time, the bacteria content is the highest.
-Which means, the sauce is quite lively.
-Pla Ra therefore should always be heated above cooking temperature in order to kill off these microorganisms.
-Although halophilic bacteria will play an important role in taste and aroma of the sauce.
+But for this period, the bacteria content is the highest, which means the sauce is quite lively.
+Pla Ra should, therefore, always be heated above cooking temperature to kill off these microorganisms.
+Halophilic bacteria play an important role in the taste and aroma of the sauce.
 If Pla Ra is used uncooked in food, this food can easily be contaminated by various bacteria.

 Lessons learned from Pla Ra

-• Traditional wet preservation methods of fish in tropical countries were once necessary for the wellbeing of the population.
+- Traditional wet preservation methods of fish in tropical countries were once necessary for the population’s well-being.